MitchellThompkins/rclone-decrypt/README.md

 and are not comfortable using the rclone CLI.
 This offers a CLI in addition to an easy-to-use GUI to make life simple.

+**Use at your own risk!
+Be sure you have copies of anything you're trying to decrypt, just in case something goes wrong!**

 ## Requirements

 * `rclone` must be installed and in `$PATH`